-Nicolas Finet (born July 24, 1959) is a French writer, editor, consultant, journalist and speaker.
+Nicolas Finet (born July 24, 1959) is a French writer, editor, documentary filmmaker, consultant, journalist and speaker.

 Throughout his many activities, he shares his in depth knowledge of contemporary Asian cultures as well as his long-lasting companionship with comics.

 Nicolas Finet began his professional career in written journalism at the beginning of the 1980’s.
 Formed in daily press (La Presse de la Manche, France-Soir), he decided very early on to work as a free-lance reporter.
 A choice which led him to nourish many collaborations, with no initial specialty, but with a strong predilection for certain subjects such as cultural news, images of all nature and the Far-East.

 During some twenty years of journalism, he traveled to almost sixty countries and has had his investigations, reports and interviews published in more than hundred publications: Les Échos, Télérama, Les Nouvelles Littéraires, (À Suivre), 20 ans, L’Express, L’Usine Nouvelle, Le Nouvel Economiste, Géo, Ça m’intéresse, CFDT Magazine, Grands Reportages, CB News, Le Monde, VSD, BàT, Voyager Magazine, Télé Star, Rock en Stock, Challenges, Voyages d’Affaires, etc.

 This eclectic trajectory led him to experience diverse editorial functions.
 He has been the editor-in chief of Max, a monthly journal, since 1989.
 In the same year he created Angoulême, Le magazine, an official review of The Angoulême International Comics Festival.
 In 1995 he was the editorial adviser and chief editor of Lettre d’Europe, a cultural bi-monthly report on the French presidency of the European Union.